The Google Pixel 6 is among the most anticipated phones of 2021, but when is its release date?

 Google Pixel 6 Announcement Date

-Google's announcement of the latest Pixel devices also tends to come around the same time every year - in early October, around two weeks before the full release of the phone.
+This comes as a slight surprise as the announcement of the previous Pixel devices came around two weeks before the full release of the phone.

 Google Pixel 6 Pre-Order Date